-Endeavour Silver is a mid-tier silver mining Company engaged in the exploration, development, and production of mineral properties in Mexico.
-Endeavour Silver is focused on growing its production, Mineral Reserves, and Mineral Resources in Mexico.
-Endeavour Silver owns and operates the Guanaceví Mine located in the northwestern Durango State, and the El Cubo and Bolañitos Mines, both located near the city of Guanajuato in Guanajuato State, Mexico.
-In July, 2018 Endeavour Silver began operations at its El Compas Mine in Zacatecas, Mexico.
+Endeavour Silver is a mid-tier silver mining company engaged in the exploration, development, and production of mineral properties in Mexico.
+Endeavour Silver is focused on growing its production, Mineral Resources, and Mineral Reserves in Mexico.
+Since start-up in 2004, Endeavour Silver has posted numerous consecutive years of growth of its silver mining operations.
+Endeavour Silver owns and operates the Guanaceví Mine located in the northwestern Durango State, and the Bolañitos Mine, both located near the city of Guanajuato in Guanajuato State, Mexico.
+In late 2019, Endeavour Silver commissioned the operations at its El Compas Mine in Zacatecas, Mexico.

-This report follows the format and guidelines of Form 43-101F1, Technical Report for National Instrument 43-101, Standards of Disclosure for Mineral Projects (NI 43-101), and its Companion Policy 43-101 CP, as amended by the CSA and which came into force on June 30, 2011 and was unofficially amended on May 9, 2016.
+This Updated Technical Report follows the format and guidelines of Form 43-101F1, Technical Report for National Instrument 43-101, Standards of Disclosure for Mineral Projects (NI 43-101), and its Companion Policy 43-101 CP, as amended by the CSA.

-This report has an effective date of August 7, 2018.
-The Mineral Resource and Mineral Reserve Estimates reported in this Technical Report comply with the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) Definition Standards and Definitions, as required under NI 43-101 regulations.
+This Updated Technical Report has an effective date of February 12, 2019.
+The Mineral Resource and Reserve Estimate reported in this Updated Technical Report complies with the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) Definition Standards and definitions, as required under NI 43-101 regulations.

-In this Technical Report, the term San Sebastián Property refers to the entire area covered by the mineral concessions, while the term Terronera Project refers to the area within the mineral concession and separate surface lands on which the current exploration programs and proposed mining, processing, and tailings storage will be conducted.
+In this Updated Technical Report, the term San Sebastián Property refers to the entire area covered by the mineral concessions, while the term Terronera Project (the Project) refers to an area within the mineral concession and separate surface lands on which the current exploration programs, Mineral Resource and Mineral Reserve Estimates are located.

-This Technical Report includes technical information which requires subsequent calculations or estimates to derive sub-totals, totals, and weighted averages.
-Such calculations or estimations inherently involve a degree of rounding and consequently introduce a margin of error.
-The Qualified Persons (QPs) responsible for this report do not consider such errors to be material to the calculations presented herein.
+This Updated Technical Report includes technical information which requires subsequent calculations or estimates to derive sub-totals, totals, and weighted averages.
+Such calculations or estimations inherently involve a degree of rounding and consequently introduce a very small margin of error.
+The Qualified Persons responsible for this Updated Technical Report do not consider such minor errors to be material to the calculations presented herein.

-The conclusions and recommendations in this report reflect the QPs best independent judgment in light of the information available at the time of writing.
+The conclusions and recommendations in this Updated Technical Report reflect the Qualified Person's best independent judgment in light of the information available at the time of writing.

-Summarized briefly below is key information in the Technical Report, including property description and ownership, geology and mineralization, the status of exploration and development, Mineral Resource and Mineral Reserve Estimates, mineral processing and metallurgical testing, environmental studies and permitting, capital and operating costs, economic analysis, and the QPs conclusions and recommendations
+Summarized briefly below is key information in the Updated Technical Report, including property description and ownership, geology and mineralization, the status of exploration and development, Mineral Resource and Reserve Estimates, metallurgical testing, environmental and conclusions and recommendations of the Qualified Persons.